f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

    .. image:: /_static/class4/presecretfile.png
       :scale: 50 %

 #.
-You can also automate this doing the following:
+You can also automate this by doing the following:

 #.
-Open you packet capture in Wireshark, and set the following display filter: 'f5ethtrailer.tls.keylog'
+Open your packet capture in Wireshark, and set the following display filter: 'f5ethtrailer.tls.keylog'

 #.
 Click on File, Export Packet Dissections, As JSON: